khaleelsyed/.dotfiles/README.md

 # .dotfiles

 A personal store of all [dotfiles](https://dotfiles.github.io/) to help transfer workflow across different machines.
+This repository uses a package [`stow`](https://www.gnu.org/software/stow/) - a symlink manager to create, manage and remove symlinks easily.

 ## Usage